Vivraan/GcseCppTuition/README.md

 	1. *Selection > Select letter or digit only* = `False`
 	1. *TODO > TODO words* = `TODO|HACK|EXTRA CREDIT|HOMEWORK ?[0-9]*|REVISE|QUESTION|CONSIDER| ?-? ?[0-9] STARS?:?`

-1. Install ReSharper and use the provided `*.sln.DotSettings` file.
+1. Install ReSharper for Visual Studio and use the provided `*.sln.DotSettings` file.

 This will highlight all the keywords used in the code comments.